OpenEnergyDashboard/DesignDocs/unitVaryTime/conversionsVaryTime.md

 # Conversions that vary with time

 Unlike some of the design documents, this one proposes avenues to try so the final solution can be determined.
+As time goes on, more and more details are being given and settled.

 ## Introduction

 The current [resourceGeneralization](../archive/resourceGeneralization/resourceGeneralization.md) designed conversions between units that did not vary.
+It was the core of OED V1.0.0.
 This document discusses how OED can extend this idea so conversions will vary with time.

 There are conversions that sites want to vary by time including:

-- Area normalization (see [design document](../areaNormalization/areaNormalization.md)) where values can vary with building changes.
+- Area normalization (see [design document](../archive/areaNormalization/areaNormalization.md)) where values can vary with building changes.
 If variation is allowed then changes will be needed to how it is implemented since it assumes fixed areas and is done on the client rather than the server side.
 - Cost.
 This one may differ from the others in that costs can vary by time of day and even the day of the week.
 Thus, the general solution would allow repeating costs over time that can be also change periodically.
 This means lots of time variations which is unlike the first use above.
 - Baselines (which may be doable by units) which can change if a building is changed.
-OED has yet to implement this feature in any way.
+OED has yet to implement this feature in any way but it may move forward in the summer of 2025.
 - Weather.
 Normalize usage by the [weather](../weather/weather.md).
 In a common way, the degree heating/cooling for each day is determined from local weather and then used to normalize the usage.
 Other ways are possible.
 This usage has similarities to cost in the frequency of variation but there is no regular pattern.
 OED now has a way to get weather data but not normalize it.

 See [issue #896](https://github.com/OpenEnergyDashboard/OED/issues/896) about this.

+This change is expected to be large and is hoped to be the core of OED V3.0.0.
+In the big picture, here is the work envisioned:

+- The database needs modification to store time-varying conversions and use them to acquire graphic data from readings.
+It will start with line graphics to do this.
+This is a critical first step to show the viability of doing this.
+- The DB will need further changes to make time-varying conversions work for all graphics.
+- A UI will be needed to allow admins to enter time-varying conversions.
+- The analysis of the conversions to create the compressed conversions (cik) used by the database will need substantial changes.
+This will involve JS code and DB changes to store the new information.

+Each of these steps is elaborated on in sections below.

+## Basic DB changes & testing

+### Background

+OED keeps the readings in the original unit of the meter (meter unit).
+There are conversions from meter units to graphic units.
+The graphic units are the ones that users can see/display readings in.
+The OED admin documentation has information on [meter units](https://openenergydashboard.org/helpV1_0_0/adminUnitInfo/) along with information showing the setup of the [website units/conversions](https://openenergydashboard.org/helpV1_0_0/exampleDescription/).
+OED analyzes the conversions input by admins to create direct conversions from a meter unit to every allowed graphing unit.
+This information is stored in cik in the database where the i is the meter unit and the k is the graphic unit.
+This allows OED to easily convert from meter readings (in the meter unit) to the desired graphic unit.
+The original design is discussed in the [resource generalization design doc](../archive/resourceGeneralization/resourceGeneralization.md) where it has been modified over time, esp. to [remove pik state](../archive/pikState.md).
+All conversions are done in the DB at the time of a readings request.
+OED has considered doing some on the client-side (see [issue 1303](https://github.com/OpenEnergyDashboard/OED/issues/1303)) but this will not ever be done if time-varying is done.
+The complexity of doing time-varying means it will be limited to the server/DB.
+The update of cik is discussed in a later section.
+However, what is important for this section is that changing how the DB does conversions when getting readings will implement time-varying assuming cik now properly reflects this idea.
+The format of the returned readings, all routes and graphics will remain the same.

+### Basic DB changes

+The conversions and cik tables need to be modified so each one has a date/time range (or a start/end time).
+The next step is to modify the meter line reading function (meter_line_readings_unit in src/server/sql/reading/create_reading_views.sql) to properly use the new cik that has time ranges.
+Here are the steps envisioned:

+- The current developer test data will be used where the time range will be set to (-infinity, infinity) so they span all time.
+This means they will act the same as the original system.
+The changes will initially be validated for these conversions and timed to see how much the system slowed down.
+- A conversion will be split at a day boundary with different conversions for each part.
+Doing it on a day boundary will guarantee that the conversion completely overlaps all test data except the 23 minute ones that will not be used at this point This will test a simple conversion that varies with time.
+The daily, hourly and raw data can be tested.
+The result will be validated and timing determined.
+- A conversion will be split at several points to validate/time the system.
+- Now a conversion will be split at many points but on day boundaries.
+A one year test meter (such as the 15 min meters) can be tested with a conversion that varies each day.
+Using a script/program to generate the needed inserts into cik in the DB should make this fairly quick.
+This will be tested/timed.
+It should be a strong test of the new system with about 365 different conversions applied for each day.
+- A 23 min meter can be tested to see what happens when the reading can cross conversion boundaries with the same conversions as the last step.
+This will require extra SQL logic to work so it is important to know if it is fast enough so OED can allow arbitrary conversion times.
+- The 4 day meter can be used to test what happens when a reading is longer than the conversions with the same conversions as the last step.
+The inverse of a reading inside the conversions was already tested.

+At some point both the result from the DB and on the web page showing a graphic should both be validated.

+If all these are successfully accomplished and the timing is okay then it would seem time-varying conversions should work across OED.
+The basic testing would be complete.

+A team is working on doing this testing in the spring of 2025.

-## Potential solution
+### Potential DB solution

 During a discussion with @simonbtomlinson, he felt OED could efficiently implement this by creating conversions that had time ranges in a way similar to readings.
 He outlined potential SQL as (done quickly and does not exactly match what OED has now):